PathPlanning/ORCA-algorithm/README.md

 #### Summary
 Contains the main information about the execution of tasks.
 For example:
 ```
-Success	    Runtime	    Flowtime	Makespan	Collisions	CollisionsObst
+Success	    Runtime	    Makespan	Flowtime    Collisions	CollisionsObst
 100.000000	0.072000	86.599998	231.600006	0	        0
 100.000000	0.302000	136.600006	362.300018	0	        0
 100.000000	0.541000	106.400002	491.600006	0	        0
 ```
 There are 6 columns:
-* `Success` -  shows the percent of agents, which succsed their tasks;
+* `Success` — shows the percent of agents, which succsed their tasks;
-* `Runtime` -  shows the time of running of task;
+* `Runtime` — shows the time of running of task;
-* `Flowtime` - shows the maximum value of steps of amoung all agents;
+* `Flowtime` — shows the sum of steps of all agents;
-* `Makespan` - shows the sum of steps of all agents;
+* `Makespan` — shows the maximum value of steps of amoung all agents;
-* `Collisions` - shows the number of collisions between agents while execution of task;
+* `Collisions` — shows the number of collisions between agents while execution of task;
-* `CollisionsObst` - shows the number of collisions between agents and static obstacles while execution of task;
+* `CollisionsObst` — shows the number of collisions between agents and static obstacles while execution of task;

 #### Full log